 What to Expect on Your Tour

 Head a bit north of the city center, and you’ll find an off-the-beaten-path neighborhood few visitors see.
-The Village of Gracia is full of some of the city’s best food—you just have to know where to look!
-With Devour Barcelona, you’ll wander the streets of this charming neighborhood and get a truly local look at life in Barcelona.
-From starting the morning off with a bang (and a bubbly glass of cava!), to learning the ins and outs of Spanish extra virgin olive oil and meeting Gracia locals all along the way, this is the perfect experience for anyone who wants to wander outside the city center.
+The Village of Gracia is full of some of the city’s best food!
+Join us to wander the streets of this charming neighborhood and get a look at local daily life!
+From starting the morning off with a bang (and a bubbly glass of cava, to learning the ins-and-outs of Spanish extra virgin olive oil and meeting locals all along the way, this is the perfect experience for anyone who wants to wander outside the city center.

 STOP-BY-STOPStart your morning off with with a bubbly glass of cava and a traditional Catalan breakfast at a family-run Gracia café, where you’ll learn all about champagne’s long-lost cousin.

 Next it’s time to pop into the local market, where you’ll meet locals who are experts in what they sell!
 First up is cured Spanish jamón—we’ll put you to the test when you try two types.

 Then you’ll meet the local who started working at her parents’ cheese stall when she was just 12!
 You’ll taste three different types of cheese, including an award-winning manchego!